 - Include any course activities or lab work that needs to be completed for the week.

 The above format can be modified to meet the needs of individual courses.
-Some courses include a separate folder for assignments, readings and placement information to support easier access to these resources.
-Others include subheadings in the Content section for labs and placement materials.
+Some courses may include a separate folder for assignments, readings, lab content, and placement information to support easier access to these key resources.

 Additional folders could include: